furax124/UPX_Compress_And_Patcher/README.md

 go run main.go -f
 ```
 ## Roadmap
-- [ ] Make a automatique process to automatically download the official UPX trough their release and compress the provided exe and patch it
+- [ ] Make a automatic process to automatically download the official UPX trough their release and compress the provided exe and patch it
 - [ ] Make a simple GUI

 ## Preview